Skip to main content

 Potential Chemical and Biochemical Engineers are encouraged to obtain industrial sponsorship and the College has an open attitude concerning taking a year off following school to gain relevant experience before coming up to Cambridge.

-Chemical and Biochemical engineers develop processes for making, separating and recycling chemicals, biochemical, bioproducts and materials for the benefit of society.
+Chemical and Biochemical engineers develop processes for making, separating and recycling chemicals, bioproducts and materials for the benefit of society.
 This requires skills in a wide range of scientific disciplines.
 We are looking therefore for applicants who can demonstrate a mature interest in such matters, and have taken appropriate steps to familiarise themselves with associated areas (energy, environment healthcare products, sustainability, risk and safety etc.).
 This is likely to involve some general knowledge of scientific areas in addition to those studied at A-level (or equivalent).
 Chemical and Biochemical engineers need to size and cost processes, so a high level of competence in numeracy and order of magnitude is essential supported by skills in applied mathematics.

 Chemical and Biochemical engineers need to solve new problems; so we are looking for people who are excellent problem solvers, who can think “out of the box”, propose novel solutions to unfamiliar situations and make sensible approximations and assumptions when no data is available.